jr-chapman/foreign-object-anomaly-detection/README.md

 - See [here](https://www.python.org/downloads/) for assistance installing Python
 - See [here](https://www.anaconda.com/download) for assistance installing Anaconda

-Use the following commands to set up the Conda environment.
+Open the cloned repository in an IDE of your choice and use the following commands to set up the Conda environment.
 All the Python packages, their dependencies and versions required to execute this framework are installed with the Conda environment through the [_environment.yml_](https://github.com/jr-chapman/foreign-object-anomaly-detection/blob/main/environment.yml) file.
 ```
 conda env create -f environment.yml
 conda activate foreign-object-anomaly-detection